If you have a 3D printer and have bought less-than-premium filament, the following might be a familiar sight:

 If you look carefully, you'll see some suspicious things in that photo, especially when zooming in.
 There seem to be some loops creeping under other loops in both directions, so it is not just due to regular wrapping.

 Hence my theory of why the filament can end up in such a tangled state, is that the machine (or Chinese sweat-shop worker) winds the filament around the spool in a haphazard manner and lingers around the centre for too long.
 Only when the target amount of 1 kg is nearing, it becomes important again to even out the overall profile to make the spool look nice when unpackaged.
 At this point, the machine or worker will start filling the valleys at the sides.
-Due to the steep slopes it is possible that later on, previously wrapped loops at the top of the slope will slip and slide down, possibly covering loops that were wrapped more recently.
-Possibly, too little or too much tension (or uneven tension) makes the whole problem even worse.
-When other loops are wrapped on top of sloppily wrapped older loops, they may dig in and end up underneath them.
-This finally leads to the disaster scenario from the first photo.
+Due to the steep slopes it is possible that loops will slip and slide down, causing them to suddenly go from a larger to a smaller diameter, which leads to slack.
+It is also possible that the winding machine sometimes cannot keep up with the extruder, again causing slack.
+Slack can lead to the problem discussed above which finally leads to the disaster scenario from the first photo.

 Knowing why the spool is tangled does not help much for your ruined print.
 The goal is to prevent it from happening again.
 How?
 There are a few strategies: